nameismahipal/Git-CheatSheet/README.md

 9. git shortlog -s -n
 > displays only the total no. of commits from each user. (-n) is to sort numerically

-10. Filter by commit id (first 4 digits) git show <# commit-id>
+10. Filter by commit id (first 4 digits)
+	- git show <# commit-id>

 11. Filter by commit message
 	- git log --grep="unit tests" (for spacing)
-   - git log --grep=bug (or)
-			- git log --grep bug
+	- git log --grep=bug **(or)** git log --grep bug
-< then Git will display only the commits that have the character b followed by the character u followed by g >
+> then Git will display only the commits that have the character b followed by the character u followed by g.

 ## Remote